 Can you drink alcohol with shaggy manes?

-Yes, shaggy manes don’t contain the compounds that react with alcohol, although it’s possible for individuals to have allergic reactions to mushrooms, even if they’ve had it before, for example, I know of anecdotal reports of people developing allergies to morels when consumed with alcohol, and some people develop allergies over time.
-But, I’ve never had a problem drinking alcohol with them, and I don’t know anyone who has.
-If you have, post a comment.
+I know of anecdotal reports of people developing allergies to morels when consumed with alcohol, and some people develop allergies over time.
+But, I’ve never had a problem drinking alcohol with them, and I don’t know anyone who has experienced gastro-intestinal distress after eating these.

 Can you eat shaggy manes after they start to turn black?